wessengetachew/Farey/README.md

             <ul>
                 <li><strong>Asymptotic Behavior:</strong> Can we establish bounds analogous to \(E(r) = O(r^{\theta})\) for the modular deviation \(\Delta(M,D,f)\)?
 Is there a relationship between the growth rate and the class number?</li>

-                <li><strong>Universal Constants:</strong> Does the 12× amplification represent a theoretical maximum, or can higher amplifications occur for larger discriminants or different norm forms?</li>

                 <li><strong>Connection to L-functions:</strong> How do the modular deviations relate to special values of Dirichlet L-functions \(L(s, \chi_D)\) associated with the fields \(\mathbb{Q}(\sqrt{D})\)?</li>

                 <li><strong>Hybrid Approach:</strong> Can techniques from the Gauss Circle Problem (exponential sums, lattice point methods) be adapted to sharpen estimates of \(\Delta(M,D,f)\)?</li>